HISTORY OF PASCO COUNTY

 The first jail was built in 1893, according to Mr. Jones.
 The building, which still exists at the NE corner of 10th Street and Robinson Ave., consisted of two cells plus an isolation cell and an east wing used for the Sheriff’s living quarters.
 A later addition to the west end was the site of the county’s gallows.
 Two hangings occurred there.

 In the primary election of April 28, 1900, H. C. Griffin defeated B. D. Sturkie, 461-402.

-A second lynching occurred on Feb.
+The third and fourth lynchings occurred on Feb.
 5, 1901, when a mob, said to have been 30 to 50 men, broke down the outer door of the Dade City jail.
 Sheriff Griffin refused to give up the keys, and the mob opened fire through the steel bars, shooting two prisoners to death.
 The prisoners, implicated in a killing, were named Will Wright and Sam Johnson (or Sam Williams).
 See the Dade City page for more information.

 In 1907 a sheriff’s deputy named Lee Ellis was shot to death at Ehren; the killing was not related to his law enforcement job.

 On May 8, 1909, Shelton S. Nicks, who was identified in newspapers both as a Pasco and Hernando deputy, was shot to death at Fivay by a man he was trying to arrest.
 (See below.)

 The sixth and final lynching in Pasco County occurred in 1915.
 Late on the night of Aug.
 5, 1915, a vigilante mob attacked the jail in Dade City, and took with them a black inmate named Will Leach, who had been charged with attempted rape.
 Leach was subsequently hanged on an oak tree in Trilby.

 In his first six months in office in 1917, Sheriff Hudson raided 164 moonshine stills, according to the recollection of one of his sons.
 Hudson had campaigned on a promise to put a halt to moonshining in the county.